eaxeax/spec-kit/templates/commands/clarify.md

 ## Language Requirements

-**ALL clarification content MUST be written in Korean (한글)**
+**ALL clarification content MUST be written in Russian (Русский)**
 - Section headings in the spec file should remain in English for template compatibility
-- All questions, answers, clarifications, and spec updates must be in Korean
+- All questions, answers, clarifications, and spec updates must be in Russian
 - Technical terms can be kept in English when appropriate (e.g., API, OAuth, JWT)
 - Quality dimension markers and status labels can remain in English (e.g., Clear, Partial, Missing)
-- Markdown table headers and content should be in Korean
+- Markdown table headers and content should be in Russian

 ## Outline